dart-lang/site-www/src/codelabs/iterables.md

 return items.every((element) => element.length >= 5);
 {% endprettify %}

-Which results in code that is more readable, compact and less error prone.
+Using the `every` method results in code that is more readable, compact, and less error prone.

 ### Example: Using any and every

 Dart `Iterable` provides two methods that can be used to verify conditions:

-* `any` which checks if at least one element satisfies the condition.
+* `any`: Checks if at least one element satisfies the condition.
-* `every` which checks that all elements satisfy the condition.
+* `every`: Checks that all elements satisfy the condition.

 Run this exercise to see them in action.